Estadio Cuauhtémoc: 2015 Renovation

 Renovations started in November 2014 and were initially planned to be done by October 2015.
 Due to the city's rainy season, construction slowed down and in August 2015 it was announced that the construction would be done by November 2015.
 As of November 2015, the Cuauhtémoc stadium would be the first and only stadium in Mexico and Latin America to have a facade completely covered with ETFE.
-On November 18 the stadium was reopened in a friendly match against Boca Juniors of Argentina before Puebla's final week of Liga MX Apertura 2015.
+On 18 November the stadium was reopened in a friendly match against Boca Juniors of Argentina before Puebla's final week of Liga MX Apertura 2015.

+It will host the Liga MX Final First Leg.